vannizhang/react-d3-charts/README.md

 ## Docs

-## `BarChartBasic` Component
+## Basic Bar Chart

-The `BarChartBasic` component renders a basic bar chart based on the provided data.
+A basic bar chart based on the provided data.

 ### Usage
 ```sh